 Greek from the Koine Period

-Physical departure critics contend that there is no example from the koine period, which was the time period of the New Testament, where the noun apostasia is used of a spatial departure that is on par with a departure as in a Rapture.
+Physical departure critics contend that there is no example from the Koine period, which was the time period of the New Testament, where the noun apostasia is used of a spatial departure that is on par with a departure as in a Rapture.
 Hiebert expresses this mindset when he says, “In view of the Old Testament usage of the term, any reader familiar with the Greek Old Testament, or the history of the Maccabees, would understand the word when thus used by itself to mean an apostasy from the faith.”
 Earlier some evidence was presented from the LXX translation from 2 Chronicles 29:19.
-If such evidence is rejected on the grounds that is not dealing with a vertical nor a human separation, then I think it is enough at this point simply to acknowledge that we do not know everything there is to know about the koine period.
+If such evidence is rejected on the grounds that is not dealing with a vertical nor a human separation, then I think it is enough at this point simply to acknowledge that we do not know everything there is to know about the Koine period.
 We possess but a small fraction of all activity and literary output from that era, or any historical era for that matter.
 Perhaps there remains something directly on point yet to be discovered.
 This sentiment should come as no great surprise to members of the Pre-Tribulation Study Group.
 When this group began thirty-three years ago, there were no known pre-Darby pre-Tribulation Rapture statements.
 However, today, close to forty such statements have been discovered.
 Is it too much to think that something similar could take place relative to a physical departure use of the apostasia?

 Subtraction from the Last Days Being Characterized by Continual Apostasy?